 Southwark Council has partnered with British Land to create the Canada Water Masterplan, which is currently underway.
-Covering a 53 acre area, the £3.3bn masterplan includes the creation of a new town centre and 3,000 new homes in Rotherhithe and Surrey Quays over the next 15 years.
-Canada Water station benefits from being at the intersection between the Overground and Jubilee line, offering outstanding connections from its Zone 2 location.
+Covering a 53-acre area, the £3.3bn masterplan includes the creation of a new town centre and 3,000 new homes in Rotherhithe and Surrey Quays over the next 15 years.
+Canada Water station benefits from being at the intersection between the Overground and Jubilee Line.
+Accordingly, it offers outstanding connections from its Zone 2 location.

-Croydon’s £5.2bn regeneration programme has already attracted plenty of property investment as buyers are attracted to the areas’s low prices and swift commutes into central London.
-Although the £1.4bn Westfield shopping centre has suffered years of setbacks and delays, the developer has signalled its commitment to the project that is hoped to bring further regeneration to this still-growing suburb.
+Croydon’s £5.2bn regeneration programme is attracting plenty of property investment to the borough.
+Buyers want to tap into the low prices and swift commutes into central London.
+Although the £1.4bn Westfield shopping centre is a routinely delayed project, the developer is committed to finishing it.
+This should bring further regeneration to this still-growing suburb.

 Anyone riding a train south from Victoria will have witnessed the massive regeneration taking place in the Nine Elms area around Battersea Power Station.
 The 227-hectare development area spans across Wandsworth and Lambeth, with two new Northern line stations opening in 2021 to cater to new residents.
-Public spaces and outdoor areas are being developed as part of 42 separate projects supported by significant investment into this central riverside district.
+Public spaces and outdoor areas are part of 42 separate projects supported by significant investment into this central riverside district.

-London’s ageing exhibition centre Olympia and its surroundings are set to be transformed with a £1bn plan for a new arts, entertainment, events and creative business quarter.
-Heatherwick Studio – responsible for the Coal Drops Yard redevelopment design, as well as the 2012 Olympic torch and Routemaster bus design – is set to be involved in the scheme.
-It is hoped the new venture will bring an extra £9m of consumer spending into the borough.
+London’s ageing exhibition centre Olympia will transform themselves with a £1bn plan.
+This includes a new arts, entertainment, events and creative business quarter.
+Heatherwick Studio – responsible for the Coal Drops Yard redevelopment design, as well as the 2012 Olympic torch and Routemaster bus design – are involved in the scheme.
+The new venture will bring an extra £9m of consumer spending into the borough.
 It should also attract London property investors keen for a slice of the action.